kantale/absolute_basics/readme.md

 5. Create a function with any name you like, without any argument, that always prints "42" and it does not return anything
 6. Create a function with any name you like, without any argument, that always returns 42.
 7. Call the functions that you created in steps 5 and 6
-8. Create a function that takes one integer as an argument and returns the value of this argument incremented by on.
+8. Create a function that takes one integer as an argument and returns the value of this argument incremented by one.
 9. Call this function.
 10. Create a function that contains a nested function.
+11. Create a function that has two arguments.
+The second is optional and has a default value of 1.
+It returns the value of these two arguments.
 11. Write a comment anywhere in your code.
-12. Read a command-line option

 ### Numbers